ShadowTheAge/factorio-lab/README.md

-# Temporary Dyson Space Program calculator
+# Temporary Dyson Sphere Program calculator

 This is a temporary fork of https://github.com/factoriolab/factorio-lab